FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 FR5 Model Collaborative Robot Load Curve
 *******************************************

 The maximum load that the FR5 collaborative robot can carry is 7kg, and the rated load is 5kg.
-The load curve is shown in the figure, which is "full performance".
+The load curve is shown in the figure.
+The specific interpretation of the load curve is as follows:

+(1) FR5 can carry a load of 5kg or less at full performance, see the "blue envelope";
+(2) When the load is 5kg to 7kg, it is the extended load capacity, see the "red envelope", at this time the robot can operate in the following states:

+① Turn on the "time optimal mode", it is recommended to set the acceleration to less than 360deg/s\ :sup:`2`;

+② Reduce the robot's working range or reduce the running speed.

 .. figure:: installation/033.png
 	:align: center